emunozh/smum/docs/2-sm.rst

 On the second step, GREGWT reweights this sample to aggregated statistics.
 This means that the weight for each record is recomputed.
 The sample starts with a uniform distributed weight, e.g. every record represents
 $w$ number of households.
-This means that the difference between the sample size :math:`n` (number of records on the sample) and the actual number of households :math:`N_{HH}` is equal to :math:`n \times w`, The sample size can be redefined to any given number, this means that the sample size can be larger than the total number of households.
-The GREWT algorithm will re-compute these weights in order to match them to know aggregates.
+This means that the difference between the sample size :math:`n` (number of records in the sample) and the actual number of households :math:`N_{HH}` is equal to :math:`n \times w`.
+The sample size can
+be redefined to any given number, this means that the sample size can be larger than the total number of households.
+The GREWT algorithm will re-compute these weights in order to match them to known aggregates.
 This procedure assures that the marginal sums of the sample survey match aggregated statistics.
-For example, from the national statistics the model knows that on a specific city there are 100 households that do not have air conditioning, GREGWT will make sure that when we sum the weight of all households in the synthetic sample survey that do not have air conditioning will be equal to 100.
+For example, from national statistics the model knows that in a specific city there are 100 households that do not have air conditioning.
+GREGWT will make sure that when we sum the weight of all households in the synthetic sample survey, the number of households that do not have air conditioning will be equal to 100.

 This procedure is performed at each simulation step.
 A disadvantage of performing these steps (MCMC + GREGWT) at each simulation step is that the MCMC algorithm is very computationally intensive.
 Depending on the defined simulation scenarios a simpler method can be applied.
-Instead of resampling on each simulation step (MCMC + GREGWT; resampling method) the model can resample once, e.g: for a benchmark year, and reweight this sample for each consequent simulation year (reweighting method).
+Instead of resampling on each simulation step (MCMC + GREGWT; resampling method) the model can resample only once, e.g: for a benchmark year, and then reweight this sample for each consequent simulation year (reweighting method).

 Internal and external model error